Business is at a Crossroads. Berkeley Law is Providing Direction.

 Today’s business leaders are grappling with the idea of corporate purpose: how to deliver value to shareholders, while engaging with stakeholders to build a better society.

 Powered by the Berkeley Center for Law and Business, Berkeley Law is the #1 public university for business law (#4 overall) as recognized by U.S. News & World Report.

-As pioneers driving the conversations on social impact and good corporate citizenship, the Berkeley Center for Law in Business is moving global business forward with our interdisciplinary faculty, practical academic scholarship, unparalleled convening power, and corporate leadership.
+The Berkeley Center for Law and Business is moving global business forward with our interdisciplinary faculty, practical scholarship, and unparalleled convening power.
 Our data-driven research helps institutions reimagine their responses to environmental, social, and governance (ESG) challenges.

 - Supported over 350 U.S. small businesses and nonprofits in navigating the CARES Act stimulus.

 - Launched one of the world’s first virtual sustainability executive education courses.